tamunoWoks/python_notebook/functions2.md

 ```
 - Usually, when you pass multiple string values to `print()`, the function automatically separates them with a single space.
 You could replace the default separating string by passing the `sep` named parameter a different string as shown above, to give the output **`cats,dogs,mice`**.
 #### NOTE
-- Some functions have optional named parameters you can specify when calling the function.
+Some functions have optional named parameters you can specify when calling the function.
 They are mostly for list and dictionary data types.

+## The Call Stack
+Like a meandering conversation, calling a function doesn’t send the execution on a one-way trip to the top of a function.
+Python will remember which line of code called the function so that the execution can return there when it encounters a `return` statement.
+If that original function called other functions, the execution would return to those function calls first, before returning from the original function call.
+The function call at the top of the stack is the execution’s current location.
+&nbsp;&nbsp;&nbsp;&nbsp; The call stack is a technical detail that you don’t strictly need to know about to write programs.
+It’s enough to understand that function calls return to the line number they were called from.
+However, understanding call stacks makes it easier to understand local and global scopes.